Earth Science (AS.EASC)

 Weather and Climate

-This course emphasizes the dynamics of the atmosphere with focuses on atmospheric evolution, seasonal controls of climate, human impacts, atmospheric humidity, air pressure, severe weather, and climate classification.
-Extensive use of Internet resources and software will be required.
+This course emphasizes the dynamics of the atmosphere, focusing on atmospheric evolution, seasonal controls of climate, human impacts, atmospheric humidity, air pressure, severe weather and climate classification.
+Extensive use of internet resources and software will be required for this course.

 Course Outline